RiceChips1000/startup/README.md

 - [X] **Images** - I added placeholder images for the seller listings/buyer bids.
 - [X] **Login placeholder** - There is a login and it also redirects to a seller/buyer page
 - [X] **DB data placeholder** - Input box and submit buttn for login, sellers can sumbit listings with info, listings are pulled from the database and displayed to the users.
-- [X] **WebSocket placeholder** - The counting of current bids on each listing is done in realtime by the bid votes users place.
+- [X] **WebSocket placeholder** - The counting of how many total listings their are to users in real time.

 ## 🚀 CSS deliverable